lnesi/adyloic-be-test/brief.md

 -   List teams.
 OK
 -   Show Team by Id.
 OK
 -   Register players.
+OK
 -   Add a player to a team - player can be a member of only one team.
+OK
 -   List players.
 OK
 -   List players by id.
 OK
 -   List players by team id.
+OK
 -   Ability to move a player from one team to another.
+OK
 -   A team can have up to 8 players.
 -   Register a game event.
+OK
 -   Set team score per game (1 - 100).
+OK